jiaohehu/NPreview/DOC-memor.md

 It has also been observed that the chapter, and section titles appear to be one font size smaller than that of the equivalent chapter, section, subsection of a report class document.

-# The body font size

-The standard classes provide point options of 10, 11, or 12 points for the main body font. memoir extends this by also providing a 9 point option, and options ranging from 14 to 60 points.
-The width of the text block is automatically adjusted according to the selected point size to try and keep within generally accepted typographical limits for line lengths; you can override this if you want.

 # Setting margins